HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 ### Understand importance sampling

-We apply importance sampling to off-policy learning by weighting returns according to the relative probability of their trajectories occurring under the target and behavior policies, called the *importance-sampling ratio*.
+We apply importance sampling to off-policy learning by weighting returns according to the relative probability of their trajectories occurring under the target and behaviour policies, called the *importance-sampling ratio*.

 The probability of a trajectory under $\pi$ is: